aardappel/lobster/docs/source/memory_management.md

   by piece rather than made into a string first: the operands of a concatenation, and an int or float written out as it goes on (a call the optimizer inlined down to its value counts as that value).
 All operands are evaluated before any of them is appended.
+The byte-writing builtins (`write_int8_le` and friends, `ensure_size`) grow a string into the same room, but in place whether it is shared or not, since a string used as a byte buffer is written in place by design; `string_with_capacity` makes an empty string with room to grow.
 * `+` on strings wants to borrow, and returns owned.
 This is the same in principle for all binary operators, but thanks to "inline structs" this doesn't matter for most of them anymore.